 Head MRI findings include diffuse meningeal gadolinium enhancement due to engorgement of the cerebral venous system (Mokri et al, 1997, see page on dural enhancement), imaging evidence of sinking of the brain resembling the Chiari malformation (Paynor, 1994), subdural fluid collection, decrease in ventricular size and prominent dural sinuses.

-Spine MRI may show extra-arachnoid fluid, meningeal diverticuli, meningeal enhancement, or engorgement of epidural venous plexi (Miyazawa et al, 2003; Medina et al, 2010; Starling et al, 2013).
+Spine MRI may show extra-arachnoid fluid, meningeal diverticuli, meningeal enhancement, or engorgement of epidural venous plexi (Miyazawa et al, 2003; Medina et al, 2010; Starling et al, 2013; Bonetto et al, 2011).

 The engorgement of the epidural venous plexus is analogous to the findings of meningeal enhancement on cerebral MRI.
 Engorgement may be missed if the MRI is read by a radiologist unfamiliar with this syndrome.
-Extradural fluid collections were reported in 85% of patients studied by Medina et al and 91% of patients reported by Starling et al. The collections were best visualized on axial T2, generally were located epidurally, and usually extended over 5 or more spinal segments.
+Extradural fluid collections were reported in more than 85% of patients in several studies The collections were best visualized on axial T2, generally were located epidurally, and usually extended over 5 or more spinal segments.
 While this finding suggests that a CSF leak is possible, it does not identify the site of leak.
 It does not replace myelography.

 Bonetto et al (2011) suggested that post-processing image analysis with subtraction of T1 from T2 weighted spinal MRI was highly successsful for identification of epidural leakage causing spontaneous intracranial hypotension.
 All of Bonetto's patients also had meningeal enhancement, and most had ventricular collapse.
 In other words, these were severe cases.